mikolodziejczyk/AutoFacPractice1/readme.md

     b. add the required startup code
 2. Refactor HomeController so that it takes MyRepository as the constructor parameter, keep the existing field.
-   Configure AutoFac to provide MyRepository, test (/Home/About) Configure MyRepository to be a singleton, test (the id in the repository should not increase in the consecutive calls)
+   Configure AutoFac to provide MyRepository, test (/Home/About) Configure MyRepository to be a singleton, test (the id in the repository should not increase for the consecutive calls)